Best Dirt Bike Helmets 2022: Keep Your Brains Inside

 • Difficult to clean bugs and dirt from vents and tight spaces

-When it comes to dirt helmets, the LS2 Subverter is a real contender, although it’s quite a spartan choice for dual-sport or adventure riding.
+When it comes to picking a dirt helmet, the LS2 Subverter is a real contender, although it’s quite a spartan choice for dual-sport or adventure riding.

 If this isn’t your thing, here are a couple more.